ncphillips/blog/content/post/what-s-new-in-jekyll-3-4-0.md

   company: "Github"
 ```

-Jekyll members are grouped into an array using
+Jekyll can apply the group_by filter with company as the parameter using

 ```
 {{ site.members | group_by:"company" }}
 ```

 Company names are collected into an array which looks something like this

 ```
 {“name”=>”Forestry”, “items”=>[{“name”=>”Scott”, “company”=>”Forestry”}, {“name”=>”Jordan”, “company”=>”Forestry”}], “size”=>2}{“name”=>”Github”, “items”=>[{“name”=>”Parker”, “company”=>”Github”}], “size”=>1}
 ```

 To make this information more useful, we can now create a list of members grouped by company name like so

 ```
 {%raw%}
 {% assign groups = site.members | group_by: 'company' %}